There are many reasons to debadge your vehicle. Dealership logo emblems are usually the first to go, but even factory emblems may need to be removed.

 Once clean, apply wax to your newly cleaned section of paint.

 Though you can leave your car bare if you’d like, it’s a good idea to make sure that the badge area is UV protected.
 This is why the last step isn’t just to wash, but also wax.
-A high-quality car wax, like this one from WeatherTech, can help give your newly exposed paint a layer of UV protection.
+A high-quality car wax can help give your newly exposed paint a layer of UV protection.